ycpcs/cs320-spring2022/labs/lab01.md

 Use **div** and **span** elements with id and class attributes to specify the body of the HTML document.
 All visual styling should be done separately in CSS rules.

 Use **must** use **separate HTML and CSS files** for you final submission.
-You can look on [w3Schools.com](http://www.w3schools.com) under the HTML section to figure out how to do this.
+You can look [here](https://www.w3schools.com/html/default.asp) under the HTML tutorial section to figure out how to do this.
 That is your first self-learning requirement of the semester.
-You will likely be referring to [w3Schools.com](http://www.w3schools.com) extensively throuhgout this course.
+You will likely be referring to [w3Schools.com](http://www.w3schools.com) extensively throughout this course.

 **NOTE:** I highly appreciate extra work on these labs.
 Feel free to add more content than I am requiring - figure out how to embed pictures, audio, and/or video into your HTML resume.